 Is it politically wise for former Governor Romney to respond to President Obama’s Orlando visit in this manner?

-[Obama is] going to be in Fantasyland, and it’s obviously appropriate because he’s been living in a ...
+[Obama is] going to be in Fantasyland, and it’s obviously appropriate because he’s been living in a sort of ...

 Re: The Battle of Bain Capital